fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

   - mylib.cl_2.vc2
   - mylib.cl_3.vc2
 #### Important note
 The settings of UseClassPerFile and related options are sensible.
-If changed the wrong way it easy to destroy classlibs.
+If changed the wrong way it's easy to destroy classlibs.

 #### Recommended new setting
-Starting at v1.19.42 you can configure foxbin2prg to generate one class per file. using the naming style "basefile._baseclass_.class.vc2" with the new value "2".
+Starting at v1.19.42 you can configure foxbin2prg to generate one class per file.
+Using the naming style "basefile._baseclass_.class.vc2" with the new value "2".

 To configure this, you must first enable it in foxbin2prg.cfg file:
 ````